justinmeiners/efficient-programming-with-components/19_insertion_sort.md

 A long time ago the person who invented it, [Tony Hoare][hoare] observed that quicksort becomes inefficient towards the end of recursion, when you start doing partitions of very small things.
-He suggested that we run insertion sort, down there at the lower levels of recursion.
+He suggested that we run insertion sort down there, at the lower levels of recursion.
-Originally, people thought they would just wait for the range to get small, and then call insertion sort every time.
+Originally people thought they would just wait for the range to get small, and then call insertion sort every time.
 But, Hoare observed you really don't need to call insertion sort many times.
 You can just stop the recursion when quicksort sorts things up to a certain size, and then run one pass of insertion sort, over the whole thing.